jianqiucao/EE367L/Lab3/Lab3.md

      `fg`
      `Crtl-C`

+  - To check which process is using a specific port, you can use:

+     `lsof -i :portNumber`

 - **Stage 1: Have the server execute “ls” whenever a client tries to connect to it.
 The “ls” should output to the console.**

   - Add `execl("/usr/bin/ls", "ls", (char *)NULL);` in the child process in **server.c**